- J.D., University of Chicago Law School, 1977

 Thomas Merrill is the Charles Evans Hughes Professor of Law at Columbia Law School.
 He is a preeminent property law scholar.

 Merrill served as the deputy solicitor general for the Department of Justice in the late 1980s.
-For several years, he worked for the firm Sidney, Austin, Brown & Wood in Chicago.
-He has also worked as an investment anaylyst for the National Bank of Detroit from 1973 to 1974.
+For several years, he worked for the firm Sidley, Austin, Brown & Wood in Chicago.
+He has also worked as an investment analyst for the National Bank of Detroit from 1973 to 1974.

 Merrill has previously taught at Northwestern Law School from 1981 to 2003 and at Yale Law School from 2008 to 2010.
 He is a member of the American Academy of Arts & Sciences.
 He clerked for the Honorable David L. Bazelon, U.S. Circuit Court of Appeals for the District of Columbia, and for the Honorable Harry A. Blackmun on the Supreme Court.